DLR-RY/ECI4FOAM/docs/index.md

 summary: ECI4FOAM with testsuite and documenation
 ---

-ECI4FOAM to quickly generate a library with testsuite and hosted documenation

-zip or clone this library and edit it from there
+External Coupling Interface 4 FOAM ECI4FOAM provides an interface for coupling external tools and software to OpenFOAM

-## Installation OpenFOAM
+## Installation

-requires OpenFOAM of2012 sourced and installed
+requires OpenFOAM of2012 or higher sourced and installed and python 3.7+

 ```
-./Allwmake
+./build-ECI4FOAM.sh
 ```
-## Installation Testsuite
+## Testsuite

 install oftest to automatically test OpenFOAM with py.test